 This course is designed to reinforce essay composition skills and encourage writing for academic purposes.
 Students will be able to define elements of composition as well as understand important techniques involved in the writing style.
-This course will place emphasis on macro-level composition skills such as: essay structure, coherence, unity; and micro-level skills such as sentence structure, grammar, vocabulary, spelling, and mechanics.
+This course will place emphasis on macro-level composition skills such as: essay structure, coherence, unity; and micro-level skills such as sentence structure, grammar, vocabulary, spelling, and mechanics for expository writing.

 - Identify and define elements of expository writing, including thesis, topic sentences, unity, coherence, etc.